cheerful/freckle-apidocs/content/v2/invoices.md

     total_due
     : *Optional* **string**
-    : The label for the total dollar amount due for the Invoice.
+    : The label for the total amount due for the Invoice.
 Defaults to "Total amount due".

     summary
     : *Optional* **string**